A Holiday Carole: History

 On November 4, 2010, King's daughter, Louise Goffin, revealed on Myspace that she was working with Carole King on her first ever holiday album, stating "I am currently busy in the studio producing the new Carole King Holiday Record, set to release in 2011.
 We've had a fabulous time so far, working with the amazing Nathaniel Kunkel (engineer) and many talented musicians and background singers."
-However, no statements were made by King until on June 22, 2011, when a picture was posted on her Facebook profile with the caption "CK on upcoming holiday album: 'So this is what it boils down to…'"
+However, no statements were made by King until on June 22, 2011, when a picture was posted on her Facebook profile with the caption "CK on upcoming holiday album: 'So this is what it boils down to...'"

 On July 27, 2011, Billboard posted an article on the home page of its official website, stating various information about the record, including the first official announcement of the title of the album.
-The article stated that A Holiday Carole will "span an array of musical styles," including Latin and jazz.
+The article stated that A Holiday Carole will "span an array of musical styles", including Latin and jazz.

 Track listing

 On July 28, 2011, USA Today revealed the official track list.

-Unlike previous albums released by King, none of the songs was written or co-written by her (excluding the bonus tracks).
+Unlike previous albums released by King, none of the songs were written or co-written by her (excluding the bonus tracks).